Are you eligible for a First Home Savings Account?

 Can I use an FHSA to buy a first home with a friend who is not my spouse?

-FHSA for multiple generations
+FHSA across generations

-Can I use funds from my FHSA to buy or build a multigenerational home?
+Can I make a tax-free withdrawal from my FHSA to buy or build a multi-generational home?

 FHSA and income properties